Any2HRTF/PPM/README.md

 - Blender model ARI_PPM_v1 (armature and object definitions)

 ## Releases ##
 The latest release version can be downloaded from the [releases page](https://github.com/Any2HRTF/PPM/releases).
 Please note that the development of the MATLAB-Python-Blender interface is stopped after release version 1.6.0, and continued only for the Python-Blender PPM interface.
-Bug fixes for the MATLAB-Python-Blender PPM interface will be available on the branch "matlab".
+Bug fixes for the MATLAB-Python-Blender PPM interface will be available on the branch [matlab](https://github.com/Any2HRTF/PPM/tree/matlab).

 ## References ##
 The PPM was developed at the Acoustics Research Institute (ARI) of the